-The triumph before a a crowd of about 3,000 (2,476 paid) at Greene Stadium on the William Jewell campus in Liberty sends Wilmington, 9-0-1, into the Division II championship game next Saturday against the Pacific Lutheran (Wash.), which beat Valley City top defensive player.
+The triumph before a a crowd of about 3,000 (2,476 paid), at Greene Stadium on the William Jewell campus in Liberty sends Wilmington, 9-0-1, into the Division II championship game next Saturday against the Pacific Lutheran (Wash.), which beat Valley City

 (N.D.)
 32-0 Saturday.

 Sophomore halfback Gary Worthy and senior fullback Russell Williams combined for 358 yards rushing and accounted for all four of Wilmington's touchdowns.
-Worthy had 199 yards in 35 carries and touchdowns on runs of 2, 5 and 22 yards while Williams rushed for 159 yards in 29 carries. including a 39-yard touchdown burst.
+Worthy had 199 yards in 35 carries and touchdowns on runs of 2, 5 and 22 yards while Williams rushed for 159 yards in 29 carries, including a 39-yard touchdown burst.

-Worthy was named the outstanding offensive player of the game while Jewell strong safety Bruce Hill, who had a 36-yard interception return, was named the
+Worthy was named the outstanding offensive player of the game while Jewell strong safety Resea Hill .

+terception return, was named the